-Research from Harvard shows that sleep deprivation leads us to be more emotionally vulnerable (4) and also sets the stage for negative patterns of thinking.
-Accordingly, a good night’s sleep fosters emotional resilience – making it easier for us to have a positive outlook on life.
-If we are well-rested, we are more likely to bounce back from upsetting or stressful events and feelings – instead of giving in to feelings of hopelessness or being overwhelmed.
+At the same time, research from Harvard shows that the consequences of sleep deprivation include being more emotionally vulnerable and more susceptible to negative patterns of thinking.
+A good night’s sleep fosters emotional resilience – making it easier for us to have a positive outlook on life.
+If we are well-rested, we are more likely to bounce back from upsetting or stressful events and feelings, instead of giving in to feelings of hopelessness or being overwhelmed.

 Sleep also enhances our ability to control emotions through the way it regulates stress hormones in the body.
 When we don’t sleep at night, our bodies produce more stress hormones than usual.
 REM sleep allows the brain to produce chemicals that suppress the stress hormone – contributing to a more relaxed mood the next day.
 The amount of sleep we get directly contributes to how we respond to adversity, and cope with the challenges of a busy life.

 How to improve your mental health through quality sleep

 Sleep is a key pillar of health, along with exercise and diet.
 However, it’s more essential now than ever because it offers a range of benefits for our mental wellbeing.

 “Sleep and good mental health go hand in hand with research showing that people who sleep poorly are much more likely to develop significant mental illness, including depression and anxiety, than those who sleep well,” Dr Carmel Harrington said.